mikejoh/gk/CAPA/README.md

 Workflows ofthen have outputs that are expensive to compute.
 Memoization reduces cost and mworkflow execution time by reading the results of previous executions of the same step.

-It stores the output of a template into a specfied cache.
+It stores the output of a template into a specified cache.

 ## The WorkflowSpec